 Whilst we are unlikely to terminate supplier relationships immediately on the basis of their assessment scores alone, unless we identify other additional ‘red flags’, such as clear bribery and corruption issues, we will consider these assessment scores as part of our overall supplier evaluation, and will take appropriate action if we consider inadequate performance improvement is being made.

 For more information on our approach to supplier assessment, see our Corporate Responsibility Report.

-Our policy is to perform testing on animals only when this is mandated by regulatory authorities or when we cannot support a product or product development through the available laboratory and/or human clinical data.
+Our policy is never to use testing on animals unless this is mandated by regulatory authorities or when we cannot support a product or product development through the available laboratory and/or human clinical data.
 When we are mandated to perform testing on animals, or when this is our only option to further a product development which will advance clinical practice, we ensure that such testing is performed in accordance with Good Laboratory Practices and in accordance with Animal Care & Use requirements and guidelines, using only reputable and audited contract research organisations.

 For more information on our approach to animal testing, see our Corporate Responsibility Report.